GSCN Awards 2024

 Awarded annually, the GSCN Female Scientist Award has now been rebranded as the GSCN Hilde Mangold Award.
 The new name is in recognition of German embryologist Hilde Mangold (born October 20, 1898, in Gotha; died September 4, 1924, in Berlin).
 Mangold performed key experiments which paved the way for the discovery of the embryonic organizer, thereby playing a seminal role in the development of embryology.
 Her early death in a tragic accident prevented her from being honored together with Hans Spemann when the latter was awarded the Nobel Prize for the discovery of the organizer effect in 1935.

 The annual GSCN science prize is bestowed on outstanding female stem cell researchers.
-In addition to scientific achievement, the jury also aims to recognize the award winner’s lifetime achievement as a role model for young female scientists.
+In addition to scientific achievement, the jury also aims to recognize the award winner’s achievement as a role model for young female scientists.
 As before, women continue to be underrepresented in stem cell research leadership positions at universities and research institutes.

 Contact